Osteolytic lesion: Cellular causes

 Bone lesions are caused by an imbalance of regulatory factors, characterized by an increased depletion and resorption of old bone tissue and a decrease in bone rebuilding, known as bone remodeling.
 This imbalance is due to a flooding of regulatory factors released by specific tumors, thus overwhelming the tissue repair system and resulting in these lesions.
 The over-activity of osteoclasts can also cause hypercalcemia, which can cause damage to the kidneys and requires additional medication and monitoring.

 In multiple myeloma, an increased number of myeloma cells block osteoblasts from creating new bone, while these cancerous cells also release factors that cause an upregulation on osteoclasts, causing an increasing in bone tissue resorption and an overall breakdown of bone integrity.
 This breakdown often begins in the bone marrow near tumor sites and spreads outward to the surface of the implicated bone.

-The most common cancers that metastasize to form osteolytic lesions are thyroid, lung, kidney, gastrointestinal, malignant melanoma and breast, though any cancer can cause bone lesions.
+The most common cancers that metastasize to form osteolytic lesions are thyroid, lung, kidney, gastrointestinal, melanoma, and breast cancer, although any cancer can cause bone lesions.
 Lesions are most often found in larger bones, such as the skull, pelvis, radius, and femur.